SIsilicon/WorldEdit-BE-Docs/docs/common_questions.md

 ## Are you affiliated with the original mod creators?

 Nope!
-I (SIsilicon) developed this addon on my own.
+I (SIsilicon) developed this addon on my own with help from various contributors.

 ## My question hasn't been answered here.
 Where else can I ask?